-TigerVNC is a free, open source, high-performance, platform-neutral VNC implementation.
+TigerVNC is a free, open-source, high-performance, platform-neutral VNC implementation.
 It is a client/server application that allows users to launch and interact with graphical applications on remote machines.

 Unlike other VNC servers such as VNC X or Vino that connect directly to the runtime desktop, tigervnc-vncserver uses a different mechanism that configures a standalone virtual desktop for each user.

-It is capable of running 3D and video applications, and it attempts to maintain consistent user interface and re-use components, where possible, across the various platforms that it supports.
+It is capable of running 3D and video applications, and it attempts to maintain a consistent user interface and re-use components, where possible, across the various platforms that it supports.
 In addition, it offers security through a number of extensions that implement advanced authentication methods and TLS encryption.

-RealVNC offers cross-platform, simple and secure remote access software.
+RealVNC offers cross-platform, simple, and secure remote access software.
 It develops VNC screen sharing technologies with products such as VNC Connect and VNC Viewer.
-VNC connect gives you the ability to access remote computers, provide remote support, administer unattended systems, share access to centralized resources and much more.
+VNC Connect gives you the ability to access remote computers, provide remote support, administer unattended systems, share access to centralized resources, and much more.

-It is an all-in-one application for remote support used for remote desktop sharing, online meetings and file transfer between devices connected over the Internet.
+It is an all-in-one application for remote support used for remote desktop sharing, online meetings, and file transfer between devices connected over the Internet.
 It supports more than 30 languages around the world.

-Remmina is a free and open-source, fully featured and powerful remote desktop client for Linux and other Unix-like systems.
+Remmina is a free and open-source, fully-featured, and powerful remote desktop client for Linux and other Unix-like systems.
 It is written in GTK+3 and intended for system administrators and travelers, who need to remotely access and work with many computers.

 Remmina allows users to maintain a list of connection profiles, organized by groups, supports quick connections by users directly putting in the server address and it provides a tabbed interface, optionally managed by groups plus many more features.

-NoMachine is a free, cross platform and high quality remote desktop software.
+NoMachine is a free, cross-platform, and high-quality remote desktop software.
 It offers you a secure personal server.
-Nomachine allows you to access all your files, watch videos, play audio, edit documents, play games and move them around.
+No machine allows you to access all your files, watch videos, play audio, edit documents, play games and move them around.

 It has an interface that lets you concentrate on your work and is designed to work in a fast manner as if you are seated right in front of your remote computer.
 In addition, it has remarkable network transparency.